A. Student Admission

 To directly support effective student advising, all public institutions shall comply with the following Policy expectations:

-- Provide requirements of all degree programs and certificates through an electronic course/program transfer and applicability database in the form of a degree audit using a course/program applicability system that the OATN subscribes for use by institutions.
+- Provide requirements of all degree programs and certificates through an electronic course/program transfer and applicability database in the form of a degree audit using a course/program applicability system to which the OATN subscribes for use by institutions.
 Each prospective and current student will be able to view specific requirements for all degree programs and certificates.

 - Provide course equivalencies, including courses that carry a statewide transfer guarantee even when a receiving institution does not offer an equivalent course, for any Ohio public institution of learning from which twenty-five or more transfer students are enrolled each year.
 The number of transfer students will be tracked in the statewide higher education information system and will be reviewed annually to appraise institutions when the twenty-five threshold is reached.
 Course/Program equivalents will include:

-- Approved courses/programs tied to any of the statewide credit transfer guaranteed programs, including the Ohio Transfer Module, Transfer Assurance Guides, Career-Technical Assurance Guides, Military Transfer Assurance Guides, and Advanced Placement exam course alignments;
+- Approved courses/programs tied to any of the statewide credit transfer guaranteed programs, including the Ohio Transfer 36, Transfer Assurance Guides, Career-Technical Assurance Guides, Military Transfer Assurance Guides, and Advanced Placement exam course alignments;

 - Courses equating to those that apply to a degree requirement, including general education, graduation, and specific major and degree requirements; and